10up/retro-winamp-block/readme.txt

 == Changing Player Skins ==

-In order to select alternate player skins, browse [the Winamp Skin Museum](https://skins.webamp.org/) and find a preferred skin, copy the URL of the specific skin (e.g., https://skins.webamp.org/skin/bb0bf8064d108271afea419308dcb6ea/NES_Duck_Hunt.wsz/), and paste that URL in the `Skin URL` field in the Webamp Block Skin settings.
+In order to select alternate player skins, browse [the Winamp Skin Museum](https://skins.webamp.org/) and find a preferred skin, copy the URL of the specific skin (e.g., https://skins.webamp.org/skin/bb0bf8064d108271afea419308dcb6ea/NES_Duck_Hunt.wsz/), and paste that URL in the `Skin URL` field in the Winamp Block Skin settings.

 == Frequently Asked Questions ==

 = This is amazing, how can I help contribute to this plugin? =

 Great question and I could not agree with you more!
-You can help contribute to this [Webamp Block plugin on GitHub](https://github.com/10up/webamp-block) or to the [Webamp project on GitHub](https://github.com/captbaritone/webamp).
+You can help contribute to this [Winamp Block plugin on GitHub](https://github.com/10up/winamp-block) or to the [Webamp project on GitHub](https://github.com/captbaritone/webamp).

 = Ok this is making me nostalgic, how can I submit a new skin for the player? =

 Details on how to create a new skin is available [here](https://github.com/WACUP/Winamp-Skinning-Archive/blob/master/Classic%20Skins/Winamp_skinning_tutorial_1_5_0.pdf).
-I would recommend downloading the [base Winamp skin](https://skins.webamp.org/skin/5e4f10275dcb1fb211d4a8b4f1bda236/base-2.91.wsz/), renaming the file extension from .WSZ to .ZIP, unzipping that file and inspecting all the bitmap and textfiles.
+We recommend downloading the [base Winamp skin](https://skins.webamp.org/skin/5e4f10275dcb1fb211d4a8b4f1bda236/base-2.91.wsz/), renaming the file extension from .WSZ to .ZIP, unzipping that file and inspecting all the bitmap and textfiles.
 Then use your favorite design program to craft a skin design, cut it up into the component bitmap parts, add your info to the relevant textfiles, then ZIP all that up and rename the extension to WSZ.
-Finally, [upload your custom skin](https://skins.webamp.org/upload/) to the Winamp Skin Museum and once its accepted you'll be able to reference it within the Webamp Block's Skin settings.
+Finally, [upload your custom skin](https://skins.webamp.org/upload/) to the Winamp Skin Museum and once its accepted you'll be able to reference it within the Winamp Block's Skin settings.
 Good luck!

 == Screenshots ==

 1. The Winamp player with the base, default skin.
-2. Webamp Block settings showing the Skin URL setting updated to an alternate Winamp skin.
+2. Winamp Block settings showing the Skin URL setting updated to an alternate Winamp skin.

 == Changelog ==

 = 0.1.0 =
-* Initial release of the Webamp Block plugin. 🎉
+* Initial release of the Winamp Block plugin. 🎉